 I also enjoyed a glass of this Brilla with some prosciutto and other antipasti while cooking.
 We managed to get two nights out of this bottle, and it also paired well with easy sautéed shrimp.

 You could certainly enjoy a similar pairing by swapping in other white fish and/or topping the fish with traditional basil pesto.

-Stay tuned for more Abruzzo wine pairings along with details from the trip!Print
+Stay tuned for more Abruzzo wine pairings, and check out this article on Abruzzo wine along with details from the trip!Print